xingyaxuan/KD-ST/README.md

 ## Implement
 You can get the dataset at https://www.kaggle.com/javi2270784/gas-sensor-array-temperature-modulation.

 Our teacher model is stored in model <model.pt>.
+Please design the teacher network according to your own needs.

 You can run the following four files：